CLASS DATES 2019

 While there are toilets and changing facilities, there isn't a drinking fountain onsite, so bring some water with you.

-If you cycle, you can bring your bicycle inside.
+If you cycle, you can bring your bicycle into the courtyard.

-If you have any other questions please feel free to contact us.
+If you have any other questions that we didn't answer here, please feel free to contact us.